ainzzorl/goodcode/README.md

 Also see [all proposed examples](https://github.com/ainzzorl/goodcode/issues?q=is%3Aissue+is%3Aopen+label%3A%22new+example%22).

+# FAQ

+### Who is this project for?

+Software practicioners and intermediate+ learners of programming.

+The reader is expected to be able to read non-trivial code in the language used by the example.
+Most examples expect little domain knowledge and provide context necessary to understand them.

+### What can I learn from this?

+* Style and best practices from prominent open-source projects.
+* Applications of common patterns.
+* Battle-tested solutions to typical problems.

+### Who writes these articles?

+The founder of the project, [ainzzorl](https://github.com/ainzzorl/goodcode).
+Future content is expected to be crowd-sourced.
+Read more about [contributing to the project](#Contributing).

+We believe that the code speaks for itself, though.
+Our job is to find interesting examples, provide necessary context and point out certain details.

 # Contributing

-If you know a code example the satisfies the criteria above, suggest adding it to the collection by [creating an issue](https://github.com/ainzzorl/goodcode/issues/new?assignees=&labels=new+example&template=new-example-proposal.md&title=%5BNEW+EXAMPLE%5D+PROJECT+-+TITLE).
+If you know a code example that satisfies the criteria above, suggest adding it to the collection by [creating an issue](https://github.com/ainzzorl/goodcode/issues/new?assignees=&labels=new+example&template=new-example-proposal.md&title=%5BNEW+EXAMPLE%5D+PROJECT+-+TITLE).